Paraguay travel blog by Mark Berman -

-Paraguay travel blog by Mark Berman -**

 - Spanish explorer Juan de Salazar y Espinoza (1508-1560).
 Continuing my leg-powered exploration of Asuncion I came now to a huge monument

-of a man on horseback, it is not stated who it is, there are couple of huge cannons at the foot of the tall pedestal.
+of a man on horseback, it is not stated who it is.
+There are a couple of huge cannons at the foot of the tall pedestal.
 As I walked in the

 direction of the Government Palace I photographed some really fantastic street art painted on rugged building facades, there is beauty

 The Government Palace is quite something, a huge neoclassical building of white and pink with well-kept lawns,

 red flower gardens and yellow / green hedges.
 It's also known as the Palacio de los Lopez and was finished in 1867.
 Across the road I could see

 good views of the river from Plaza de los Desaparecidos, this plaza also has a diagonal checkered pattern and some palm trees.

 some serious remodeling was in progress - the construction of Parque Bicentenario, a park with 13 hectares of new public space and beaches.

 I made my way towards the port area.
 There is a small shady plaza here where men stand

 and play some kind of card game that they take quite seriously.
-There are some head casts of ex-President Alfredo Stroessner (1912-2006),
+There are some busts of ex-President Alfredo Stroessner (1912-2006),

 Isabel (Mother of America) and Cristobal Colon (Christopher Columbus) (1451-1506).
 I looked out at the river at days end, it's quite